MavenWare/ChunkShield/README.md

 ## "But Paper/Spigot already do this"
 Think of ChunkShield as an extension for Paper/Spigot.
-- Chunkshield precisely aims to address the areas that Paper/Spigot neglect.
+- Chunkshield addresses aspects that Paper/Spigot neglect.
 - Where ClearLagg failed, ChunkShield succeeds.
 - We cut all the useless bloat and focus on what server owners specifically need.